jina-ai/docs/chapters/evaluation/index.rst

 Evaluation consists of extraction and evaluation.
-In Jina, a :term:`Driver` extracts Document and GroundTruth information from a :term:`Protobuf` message, and pass this information to the executor.
+In Jina, a :term:`Driver` extracts Document and GroundTruth information from a :term:`Protobuf` message, and passes this information to the Executor.
-The second steps happens inside the executor: evaluate the difference between these two documents into a number.
+The second steps happens inside the executor: evaluate the difference between these two documents into a score.
 Afterwards, the :term:`Driver` will add the results of the evaluation into the `evaluations` field of the `Document`.